 A full-service MEP contracting company that has been around the southeast since 1945, HA Sack has used modeling and layout technology on an as-needed basis in the past.
-But its most recent project – a two-story elementary school near Savannah, Georgia – is the first in which everyone is using the BIM process from start to finish.
+But a 2015 project – a two-story elementary school near Savannah, Georgia – was the first in which everyone used the BIM process from start to finish.

-The firm is working in coordination with the general contractor for the Isle of Hope Elementary School, using BIM to recreate 2D designs provided by architects and engineers in the 3D world.
-Not only does the BIM process allow them to perform clash detection and create more accurate estimations, they can also “check” their designs in a 3D environment, avoiding costly rework.
+The firm worked in coordination with the general contractor for the Isle of Hope Elementary School, using BIM to recreate 2D designs provided by architects and engineers in the 3D world.
+Not only did the BIM process allow them to perform clash detection and create more accurate estimations, they could also “check” their designs in a 3D environment, avoiding costly rework.

 “If you let the technology do its job, it saves a lot of time and money,” said Brandon Spainhour, HA Sack’s BIM/CAD coordinator.
 “We can visually capture any potential problem areas so that they can be redesigned before construction begins.
 It also allows us to build things offsite and ship them to the jobsite, which limits the need for storage and also saves time and money.”